GreptimeTeam/docs/docs/user-guide/python-coprocessor/hello.md

         }
 ```

 The  `-> vector[str]` part after the argument list specifies the return types of the function.
 They are always vectors with concrete types.
-The return types are optional; the Coprocessor Engine can infer them. **But If you want to call the coprocessor in SQL, you must always specify them.**
+The return types are required to generate the output of the coprocessor function.

 The function body of `hello` returns a literal string: `"Hello, GreptimeDB"`.The Coprocessor engine will cast it into a vector of constant string and return it.

 A coprocessor contains three main parts in summary:
 * The `@coprocessor` annotation.